 - You want to remotely configure a specific machine without NoTouch Center and don't like Shadowing

-- A machine happens to be misconfigured and the GUI does not come up any more - so this may be the only way to reconfigure the device (besides doing a factory reset in CUBA)
+- A machine happens to be misconfigured and the GUI does not come up any more - so this may be the only way to reconfigure the device (besides doing a factory reset)

 This web administration is not a replacement for NoTouch Center as it is "remote", but not "central" management.
 NoTouch Center allows to configure dozens, hundreds, thousands of machines at once via multilevel, inheritance based management; this remote web administration allows to configure exactly the one machine you are connecting to.

 Web administration service control

 The parameter "Web administration service" among the Services parameters (Webservice subsection) controls the availability of the web server.
 If you don't like the web server running, e.g. for security reasons, set it to "off" and reboot your machine.

 Furthermore the parameter "Protocol" allows to specify which protocol(s) shall be used:

 - HTTPS plus HTTP redirect.
 This is the default.
 The system will listen both on HTTP (80) and HTTPS (443) ports.
 Administration is only possible via HTTPS, on the HTTP port there will only be a redirect link.